 Related posts on CIENCE blog:

 - Sales Lead Generation Process

-- Guide to Selecting a Lead Generation Provider
+- Guide to Selecting a Lead Generation Company

 Lead generation campaigns are a useful tool to plan and implement an outreach targeted at a particular segment of your Total Addressable Market.
 It enables the company to deliver a more customized and personalized message and build a more genuine business conversation with a potential client.